Ethan Coen: Solo work

-In 2019, it was announced that Joel would be directing an adaptation of Macbeth starring Denzel Washington and Frances McDormand.
+In 2019, it was rumored that Joel would be directing an adaptation of Macbeth starring Denzel Washington and Frances McDormand.
 The film, titled The Tragedy of Macbeth, was Joel's first directorial effort without Ethan, who was taking a break from films to focus on theater.

 Ethan directed the documentary Jerry Lee Lewis: Trouble in Mind, which was edited by his wife Tricia Cooke and was shown at the 2022 Cannes Film Festival.
 In 2022, Ethan directed the road comedy Drive-Away Dolls, co-written by Cooke.
 It was released by Focus Features, and was Ethan's first narrative film without his brother.
 The film was released on February 22, 2024, to mixed reviews.

 His next film Honey Don't! was released in 2025.
 Drive-Away Dolls and Honey Don't! have been described as the first and second in a "lesbian B-movie trilogy."
 Both films star Margaret Qualley.
 Coen and Cooke have discussed making a third film titled Go Beavers.
 The duo have characterized these films as dark comedies similar in tone to earlier Coen brothers works, such as Raising Arizona, but with sexual content the brothers did not typically include in their collaborations.
 The release of this trilogy is the outcome of 20 years of writing by Coen and Cooke.